SELECTIVE SERVICE MISSION

-The two-part mission of the Selective Service System is:
+The mission of the Selective Service System is:

 To register men and maintain a system that, when authorized by the President and Congress, rapidly provides personnel in a fair and equitable manner while managing an alternative service program for conscientious objectors.